NotPocky/LaptopDots/README.md

 * rofi
 * betterlockscreen
 * maim
-* st (any terminal works but if you want mine specifcally ill make another repo its just very mild edits on luke smiths build)
+* st (any terminal works but if you want mine specifcally ill make another repo its just very mild edits on luke smiths build the bulk of the config there in picom and .xresources)
 * feh
 * polybar
 * picom fork: [fs8trg picom fork](https://www.reddit.com/r/unixporn/comments/fs8trg/oc_comptonpicom_fork_with_both_tryone144s_dual/) for gaussian blur